wrp/smtx/README.rst

 Using these terminfo entries allows programs to use the full power of smtx's terminal emulation, but it is entirely optional.
-A primary design goal of smtx was for it to be completely usable on systems that didn't have the smtx terminfo entry installed.
-By default, smtx advertises itself as the widely-available `screen-bce` terminal type.
+If the terminfo file is not installed, smtx will use reasonable defaults.

 Copyright and License
 =====================